 The dissertation prospectus is intended first and foremost to further the student's progress in conceiving, delimiting, and focusing their evolving dissertation ideas.
 Prior to preparing a prospectus, the student will have completed the doctoral program common core courses in theory, research, and investigation, received approval of their planned program of study, completed a substantial body of their PhD coursework, and nominated a comprehensive examination Committee.
 The dissertation prospectus is also a way for the student to inform their comprehensive examination Committee of the general direction of their dissertation intentions so that examination questions may be best formulated to serve those ends.
 Finally, the dissertation prospectus serves the student as a conceptual and organizational stepping-stone to the full Dissertation Proposal.
 Doctoral students need time to choose a dissertation topic.
-Once a topic is chosen, they need even more time to specify, in the Dissertation Proposal, what will be involved in carrying out the dissertation work the dissertation that summarizes and defends it.
-The dissertation prospectus serves the student that summarizes and defends it.
-The dissertation prospectus serves the student that summarizes and defends it.
+Once a topic is chosen, they need even more time to specify, in the Dissertation Proposal, what will be involved in carrying out the dissertation work, and then still more time to conduct the work, write the final dissertation and prepare the oral presentation that summarizes and defends it.
 The dissertation prospectus serves the student by providing a preliminary characterization of their thinking about the dissertation relatively early in this sequence.
 What follows is an outline of the minimum contents of the Dissertation Prospectus.
 Students may choose to elaborate on this, but all items listed should be included.